jimboy3100/jimboy3100.github.io/ExampleScripts/agario-bots2/README.md

 #### My repl.it seems loading for long time after I clicked install or after i enter?

 Wait for 5-10 minutes, if nothing happens refresh your repo repl.it webpage.
 Do the same process until (3-4 if needed),it is installed and until you are able to start the websocket.
 If issue remains, fork another repository and do the same.
-YOU WILL SEE THAT IT WILL WORK AT THE END.
+YOU FINALLY NOTICE THAT IT WILL WORK.

 #### I did everything correct but Legend mod notifies me that I have captcha, when I start the bots, what should I do?